sunjay/turtle/docs/guide/index.md

 permalink: /guide/
 ---

-## Welcome to Turtle!

 The turtle crate allows you to make animated drawings using the [Rust programming language][rust].
+This guide will walk you through the different features of the crate and teach you how to build your own drawings.

 ![TODO: Interesting image that demos the crate (maybe a grid of images/gifs?)]

-This crate is inspired by the [Logo educational programming language][logo-lang].
+Turtle was inspired by the [Logo educational programming language][logo-lang].
-Many languages contain implementations of Logo's "turtle graphics".
+That language was originally designed as a teaching tool that could at one point even be used to control a small turtle robot that drew pictures on physical paper.
+Logo gave rise to the implementation of "turtle graphics" in many different programming languages.
 For example, the [Python programming language][python] comes with a [built-in turtle module][python-turtle].
-This crate largely takes after the Python implementation, but uses Rust conventions and best practices to provide the best possible platform for learning Rust.
+This crate largely takes after the Python implementation, but uses Rust conventions and best practices to provide the best possible platform for learning and teaching Rust.

 We work hard to make sure the crate is well-documented and full of examples.
 Our goal is to make sure we provide an approachable, friendly, and fun way to create